harshit012/Web_Services_Framework/README.md

 }
 }
 ```
-Here, In the above code whenever the request is arrived for any service in EmployeeManager class then At First, the data is extracted from query string & setEmpId got invoked & after that the appropriate service got invoked.
+Here, In the above code whenever the request arrives for any service in EmployeeManager class then At First, The data is extracted from query string & setEmpId method got invoked & after that the appropriate service got invoked.

+If the user does not define the setter method, then method not found exception will be raised.

 **12. @OnStartup(priority=1)**

-   If you wanted to invoke the service when the server get started then you can apply this annotation on that service.
+   If you want to invoke the service when the starts, then you can apply this annotation on that service.
 This annotation can only be applied on method/service.
-If    user wants to invoke more than one service at startup of server then he should mention the priority of invocation of services.
-Service with lesser priority number will be        called first.
+If user wants to invoke more than one service at startup of the server, then user should mention the priority of invocation of the services.
+Service with lesser priority numbers will be invoked first.

 Example :-
 ```